Alvotech and Teva Announce U.S. FDA Approval of SELARSDI™ (ustekinumab-aekn), biosimilar to Stelara® (ustekinumab)

 Pre-Treatment Evaluation of Tuberculosis (TB)

-Evaluate patients for TB prior to initiating treatment with SELARSDI.
-Do not administer SELARSDI to patients with active TB infection.
-Initiate treatment of latent TB before administering SELARSDI.
-Consider anti-tuberculosis therapy prior to initiation of SELARSDI in patients with a past history of latent or active TB in whom an adequate course of treatment cannot be confirmed.
-Closely monitor patients receiving SELARSDI for signs and symptoms of active TB during and after treatment.
+Avoid administering SELARSDI to patients with active tuberculosis infection.
+Initiate treatment of latent tuberculosis before administering SELARSDI.
+Consider anti-tuberculosis therapy prior to initiation of SELARSDI in patients with a past history of latent or active tuberculosis in whom an adequate course of treatment cannot be confirmed.
+Closely monitor patients receiving SELARSDI for signs and symptoms of active tuberculosis during and after treatment.

 Malignancies